 Credit Score Scales & Payment History

-Your payment history will make up a large percentage of your good credit score range and the past due accounts have a large negative effect on your credit score range.
+Your payment history will make up a large percentage of your good credit score range and the past due accounts have a large negative effect on your credit report score scale.
 To improve or correct your credit score it is vital that you take care of all these negative markes on your report.
 It is in your best interest to have all accounts marked as current or even better yet paid off!

 How you utilize your credit will make up about 1/3 of your report, this is your total credit compared with your total debt.
 If you have maxed out your credit cards it can adversely effect your credit score, try not to max out any of your credit cards if possible.
 Your best bet is to pay off your credit cards in full, if you can manage to do that your score will go up.